Categories

 I was fortunate to give a short talk at the Christchurch Game Developer’s Conference called Usability is a Culture: The Value of UX in Games

-There were lots of great topics discussed, and Usability is pretty well baked into games, from what I’m hearing, which is a great sign!
+There were lots of great topics discussed at the Canterbury Game Dev and Creative Tech Day 2024.
+It’s clear that usability is pretty well baked into games, from what I’m hearing, which is a great sign!
+I focused on Usability is a Culture and talked about how usability has been used well the past several decades.

-Have a quick read through my presentation, you might get a laugh or two, and I outline the value of UX in games.
+Have a quick read through my presentation.
+In it I outline the value of UX in games by taking a walk down memory lane.

-The long and short of my presentation is that UX is a Culture, embedded in the studio experience as well as the player experience.
-When this is right, Cultural Value occurs (see Fortnite mentioned in other games and movies!) and monetary value/profit usually follows.
+UX is a culture.
+It’s embedded in the studio experience as well as the player experience and it can be consciously designed.
+When this is done right, Cultural Value occurs (see Fortnite mentioned in other games and movies!) and monetary value/profit usually follows.

 Convenience + Creative Intent = Cultural Value (increased profits)